House 4006

 (1) For transformative projects, 10 years.

-(3) For all other projects, five years.
+(3) For expansion/transitional projects, 5 years.

 (c) Grant Term - The term of the grant shall not exceed the duration listed in this subsection.
 The first grant payment must be made within six years after the date on which the grant was awarded.
 Maximum durations are as follows:

-(2) Any eligible position that is located in a Tier 2 development area, 85 percent of the annual grant approved for disbursement shall be payable to the business, and 10 percent shall be payable to the Utility Development Account established by §5B-13-6 of this code.
-A position is located in the development tier area that has been assigned to the county in which the project is located at the time the application is filed with the division.
+(2) For any eligible position that is located in a Tier 2 development area, 85 percent of the annual grant approved for disbursement shall be payable to the business, and 10 percent shall be transferred to the Aviation and Aerospace Utility Development Fund established by §5B-13-8 of this code, and 5 percent shall be payable to the Aviation and Aerospace Workforce Development Fund established in §18B-23-7 of this code.

 (1) A detailed description of the proposed project that will result in job creation and the number of new employees to be hired;